isrkan/DevOps-MLOps-Practice/MLOps/Prometheus and Grafana/Use_cases/Docker/README.md

 ## Scaling and customizing the setup

-- **Custom Metrics**: If you need to monitor custom metrics from your application (e.g., business logic metrics in Django or Spring Boot), integrate Prometheus directly within the web app using libraries like `django-prometheus` or `micrometer`.
+- **Custom Metrics**: If we need to monitor custom metrics from our application (e.g., business logic metrics in Django or Spring Boot), integrate Prometheus directly within the web app using libraries like `django-prometheus` or `micrometer`.